cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.2.1v0.1
 DKIM SHOULD be enabled for all domains.

-- Rationale
-  - An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
+- _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
 Enabling DKIM is a means for recipients to detect spoofed emails and verify the integrity of email content.
-- Last Modified: November 13, 2023
+- Last Modified:_ November 13, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)